 Sleep spoiler: hungry in the night

-I sometimes wake up and find I’m so hungry I can’t get back to sleep without eating something.
+I sometimes wake up and find I’m so hungry I can’t get back to sleep without eating something because of the hunger pains.

 It’s a catch-22 situation: your inability to sleep may be caused by your lack of sleep.
 “During rest the ‘hungry hormones’ ghrelin, and leptin, which signal to your brain that you’re full, are regulated to ensure you can fall asleep without hunger pangs”, says nutritionist Carina Norris.
 “If, however, you don’t get enough sleep, these hormonal levels get disrupted.”
 And this hormonal imbalance is enough to cause you sleepless nights, and worse, it can make you put on excess weight as you attempt to satisfy your unnaturally large appetite.